Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Scaling CEP Jobs

-CEP pattern matching is stateful — the NFA maintains partial match buffers per key.
-Here are the scaling considerations:
+CEP pattern matching is stateful because the NFA maintains partial match buffers per key.
+The principal scaling considerations are summarised below:

-• Key Partitioning: Always keyBy() your stream before applying CEP patterns.
-This ensures events for the same entity (user, sensor, stock symbol) go to the same parallel instance.
+• Key Partitioning: The stream should be passed through keyBy() before CEP patterns are applied.
+This ensures that events for the same entity (user, sensor, stock symbol) are routed to the same parallel instance.

-• Parallelism: Set parallelism based on your key cardinality.
-If you have 10,000 users, a parallelism of 8-16 is usually sufficient.
+• Parallelism: Parallelism should be selected on the basis of key cardinality.
+For 10,000 users, a parallelism of 8–16 is generally sufficient.
 Flink distributes keys across parallel instances using hash partitioning.

 • State Size: Each active partial match consumes memory.
-If you have long time windows or high-cardinality patterns, monitor your state size carefully.
+With long time windows or high-cardinality patterns, state size should be monitored carefully.

 // Set different parallelism for different pipeline stages